ShrijithBelagur/Project/README.md

 # Machine Learning Inference in the Programmable Data Plane

-This repository contains the project code for PeerRush traffic classification in BMv2/Mininet using P4.
-The submitted code focuses on two model families:
+This repository contains the source code and scripts for PeerRush traffic classification in BMv2/Mininet using P4.

-- `linear_p4`: fixed-point linear classifier with BMv2-relaxed and constrained
-  P4 variants.
-- `bnn_p4`: compact 10x8x3 quantized BNN with constrained and BMv2-relaxed P4
-  variants.

 The benchmark topology uses one switch and four hosts:

 - `h1`: sender